 Current serving ADF personnel who have begun the process of transitioning out of their Service are being effectively assisted to transition to life as a civilian in Townsville, and the ex-ADF Community is connected and fully integrated into the Townsville Community.
 The ex-ADF Community is respected, vibrant and enabling a thriving Townsville.

 By managing the coordination of services, support, training and engagement with and between other organisations and services from Government (including Townsville LGA, Queensland and Federal Government (esp.
 Defence and DVA)), NGO, NFP, charity and volunteer community-based organisations that have as their mission to affect the social determinants of health and wellbeing for the Townsville Community with the interests of the ex-ADF community at the centre.
-This coordination is first and foremost affected with and between the ESOs in Townsville.
+This coordination is first and foremost effected with and between the ESOs in Townsville.

 Through an appropriately located and sized facility maintained and supported by grant funding, contracted services and philanthropic business sponsorships and donations, and run by a professional management team which is supported by volunteers of The Oasis Townsville.